 A female doctor held an awareness session on personal hygiene and daily diet for children, mothers, and teaching staff.
 All COVID SOPs such as wearing face masks, hand sanitization, and social distancing were followed at the medical camp.
 In addition, the patients received face masks and hand sanitizers free of charge.

 This free medical camp made a lasting difference in the lives of more than 420 patients and their families.
-This year, Transparent Hands aims to arrange 100 free medical camps across Pakistan.
+This year, Transparent Hands aims to arrange 100 free health camps across Pakistan.
 Thousands of donors are supporting Transparent Hands’ mission to provide quality medical care to the underprivileged and remote areas of the country.